Garricku/Garricku/README.md

 <li>Place of birth - South Africa, Cape Town</li>
 </ul>

-✨ I love music, singing, gaming and learning all kinds of new things, especially about languages, history and cultures.
+<h6>✨ I love music, singing, gaming and learning all kinds of new things, especially languages, history and cultures.</h6>
-🌱 I’m currently learning Software Engineering with ALX SE Program and I am super excited.
-💞️ I’m looking to collaborate on all kinds of projects!
-Hopefully I get to make some amazing apps and useful tools that shape the future!
+<h6>💞️ I’m looking forward to collaborating on all kinds of projects!
+Hopefully I make some amazing apps and useful tools with colaborators that will shape the future.</h6>

 <ul><h4>Contact me</h4>
             <li>Email:      ricki.glp@gmail.com</li>